redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

 Sometimes, data records can get added to the streams faster than RDI can process them.
 This can happen if the target is slowed or disconnected or simply if the source generates a lot of change data quickly.
-If this continues then the streams will eventually occupy all the available memory.
+If this continues, then the streams will eventually occupy all the available memory.
 When RDI detects this situation, it applies a *backpressure* mechanism to slow or stop the flow of incoming data.
 Change data is held at the source until RDI clears the backlog and has